JDReeves86/PDF-Merger/README.md

 Intended to be run through CLI and will not likely have any front end.

 fork repo, run npm i to install all dependencies, then run 'ts-node index.ts'

+If this line is still here, this app remaind broken.